Tools and Utilities

 Nmap

-• Open source tool for network exploration and security auditing which works as a network mapper
+• An open-source tool for network exploration and security auditing that works as a network mapper

 Scan types